lkcozy/code-notes/notes/communication/writing/writing_management.md

 - Is there `dysfunction`(problem) `simmering`(brewing) beneath the surface?
 - What `matters` to you?
-- How can you `channel`(control) feelings of self-doubt into something more constructive and productive?
+- How can you `channel`(control) feelings of self-doubt into something more
+- constructive and productive?
+- Will `contributing`(offer/share) my opinion meaningfully impact the discussion's outcome?
+- If it won’t then I can `relish in`(enjoy) the simple beauty of having no opinion.